end2you/end2you/README.md

 ## Setting the right flags

+We provide a script file that can either `generate` the hdf5 files, `train` one of our defined models, or `test` a model on new data.
-To run End2You, certain number of flags needs to be set.
+To run it, certain number of flags needs to be set.
 These are the following.

 | Flag | Description | Values | Default |
 | :---: | :---: | :---: | :---: |